athensresearch/athens/.github/ISSUE_TEMPLATE/bug_report.md

 Summarize the *one* issue in 1-3 sentences using keywords.
 One bug per report!

 **Steps to Reproduce**
+Below is an example of what the steps to reproduce a bug might look like:
 1. Go to '...'
 2. Log in '...'
 3. Click on '...'